svlentink/dockerfiles/svlentink/totp-backup/pwdalgorithm.md

 Techniqually this is the right way to go, reducing complexity.
 However, we want to store the algorithms in non-volatile storage, since the entering/remembering the algorithms is less simple.

+You can consider the algorithm as "something you have" and the passphrase as "something you know".

 ### How to store your secrets